PacktPublishing/Getting-Started-with-the-Graph-Query-Language-GQL/README.md

 ### Who This Book Is For

 This book is ideal for graph database developers, DBAs, programmers, data engineers, and analysts eager to learn the new graph database standard, GQL.
-A basic understanding of graph and relational databases, data models, SQL basics, and programming will make the content easier to grasp.
+A basic understanding of graph and relational databases, data models, and programming will make the content easier to grasp.
 While the book is accessible to those without a background in graph theory, familiarity with concepts like nodes, edges, relationships, and the distinction between directed and undirected graphs will enhance your learning experience.

 ### Purchase Link